A huge part of the small success that is Brunette of Vantes is my fellow content creator, my best friend, my boyfriend, Joey.

 C: "How do you feel when we're in a setting or there's an event but you don't know what to expect or what's expected of you?
 Sometimes I don't know what to expect or how to guide you, so how do you prepare?"

 J: "I just expect everything to go bad.
-I expect it all to go bad that way when they don't, then I'm like, 'ok, I did something right.'
+I expect it all to go bad that way when they don't, then I'm like, 'okay, I did something right.'
 If I don't know what I'm gonna do you can't really prepare.
 You just hope it's not all crazy, and that the lighting is good, and that you can get the pictures you want."

 C: "What's the most difficult part of doing shoots with me?"